Pawsitively Purrrfect Pets And Their Superstar Athlete Owners

 Gilbert Arenas and Three Shark Tanks

 Pulling a gun on your teammate was not a smart move, Gilbert.
 Installing three massive shark tanks in your mansion wasn’t either (although it must have been pretty cool coming home to an exotic collection of sharks just waiting to recreate a scene out of Sharknado).
+Turns out Agent-Zero made a lot of questionable moves throughout his career.

 After Arenas found himself out of a job, the lavish lifestyle he once lived seemed to be drifting further and further out of reach.
 The sharks that kept him company in his house cost around $5,000 per month to feed and an additional $1,000 for a keeper to maintain them.